| Department: Physics and Astronomy

 Homework will be accepted late, but will only receive 50%

-you have an excused abscence.
+you have an absence.
 Homework will be

 scored on completeness and correctness, but not every problem will be

 Review Questions will be provided to help you prepare for quizzes and exams.
 They will appear under "NEW STUFF".
 Many of these questions will appear on the quizzes and exams and so it is strongly recommended that you use them to prepare.
+More than half of the questions on a given test will be found in the review.

 Academic Misconduct: The College of A&S has a Code for Academic Student Conduct and forms for reporting students.
 Academic integrity is one of the basic principles of a university community.
 Ohio Northern University encourages and expects the highest standards of academic honesty from all students.
 The A&S code states that cheating, plagiarism, and other forms of academic dishonesty are subject to disciplinary action.
 In PHYS 1061 (this class), the biggest temptation will be to look at another person's work during tests.
 Do not wear caps during quizzes or exams or store information on electronic devices.
 The penalty for cheating is a zero score for the quiz or exam.